 ( R )?ex

-Vagrant is yet another one of the best IaC tools that were developed by the Terraform creators, HashiCorp.
-The difference is that Vagrant focuses on building computing environments that use a limited number of virtual machines quickly and easily, rather than massive cloud infrastructure environments that can span hundreds or thousands of servers over several cloud providers.
+Vagrant is yet another one of the best IaC tools, developed by the Terraform creators, HashiCorp.
+The difference is that Vagrant focuses on building computing environments that use a limited number of virtual machines, rather than massive cloud infrastructure environments that can span hundreds or thousands of servers over several cloud providers.

 We believe that IAC is the future of computing resource provisioning and management.
-While it comes with its own set of implementation challenges, the benefits it delivers far surpass the hurdles it faces at present.
-When technologies and the frameworks associated with IaC, installing, and maintaining infrastructure should become the default standard.
-IAC tools will also be a key component in making this possible as companies and teams continue to back DevOps.
+While it comes with its own set of implementation challenges, the benefits it delivers, in the long run, surpass the hurdles it faces at present.
 The IT and DevOps teams are set to greatly benefit from Infrastructure as Code (IAC).
-It provides practices and instruments for smoother and more practical implementations cohesively.
-Plus, it supports a quicker and more robust infrastructure.